kettanaito/rettime/README.md

 > [!WARNING]
 > This library **does not** have performance as the end goal.
 In fact, since it operates on events and supports event cancellation, it will likely be slower than other emitters out there.

+## Motivation

+### Why not just `EventTarget`?

+The `EventTarget` API is fantastic.
+It works in the browser and in Node.js, dispatches actual events, supports cancellation, etc. At the same time, it has a number of flaws that prevent me from using it for anything serious:

+- Complete lack of type safety.
+The `type` in `new Event(type)` is not a type argument in `lib.dom.ts`.
+It's always `string`.
+It means it's impossible to narrow it down to a literal string type to achieve type safety.
+- No concept of `.removeAllListeners()`.
+You have to remove each individual listener by hand.
+Good if you own the listeners, not so good if you don't.
+- No concept of `.listenerCount()` or knowing if a dispatched event had any listeners (the `boolean` returned from `.dispatch()` indicates if the event has been prevented, not whether it had any listeners).
+- (Opinionated) Verbose.
+I prefer `.on()` over `.addEventListener()`.
+I prefer passing data than constructing `new MessageEvent()` all the time.

+### Why not just `Emitter` (in Node.js)?

+The `Emitter` API in Node.js is great as well.
+But...

+- Node.js-specific. `Emitter` does not work in the browser.
+- Complete lack of type safety.
+- No concept of event cancellation.
+Events emit to all listeners, and there's nothing you can do about it.

 ## Install

 ```sh